-So you've finished The Last Dance — now what?
+Sports documentaries have been in high demand since last year's release of The Last Dance.
 You're probably thinking nothing can compete with a ten-part series on arguably the greatest athlete of all-time, but we're here to make you aware of other documentaries that can help you get your sports fix.
-Furthermore, you may also be running out of things to watch as many out there remain in lockdown due to Covid-19.

 Whether you're a basketball junkie with a profound appreciation for old school play, a fan of America's favorite pastime, or into more extreme sports like Formula One racing and rock climbing, we've got a little something for everyone.

-Magic and Bird, Foreman and Ali, Lance Armstrong, Ayrton Senna, Allen Iverson — some of the biggest names in sports history are here — so grab some popcorn, cue up the Apple TV, and dive into the best sports documentaries to watch post The Last Dance below.
+Magic and Bird, Foreman and Ali, Lance Armstrong, Ayrton Senna, Allen Iverson, Tiger Woods — some of the biggest names in sports history are here — so grab some popcorn, cue up the Apple TV, and dive into the best sports documentaries to watch right now below.

 Icarus unravels more like an action-thriller film than your typical documentary.
 The picture delves into doping in sports, introducing us to Grigory Rodchenkov, the head of the Russian anti-doping laboratory.
 While helping Bryan Fogel conduct a series of experiments on banned performance-enhancing drugs, Rodchenkov's well-being is threatened as he fears the Russian government is attempting to silence him for his knowledge of a state-sponsored Olympic doping program.